jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 ![](../ILLOS/SQLDataPage.png)

-##### Heaps

-A table without a clustered index is called a **heap,** and the order of its contents (i.e., how rows are allocated across data pages) will be determined initially by data entry and then by DBMS-initiated changes (for efficiency's sake).
+A table can be a **heap** or, if it has a **clustered index,** a clustered table.
+A heap is simply unsorted data pages; the order of its contents (i.e., how rows are allocated across data pages) will be determined initially by data entry and then by DBMS-initiated changes (for efficiency's sake).
+A clustered index, on the other hand, introduces sorting that is implemented at the level of pages through the row offset array AKA slot array; see Sheffield (2012).
+For this reason, there can be only one clustered index per table.

 - Table: heap or clustered index
 - Heap with non-clustered indexes